jedi-knights/go-task.nvim/README.md

 A focused Neovim plugin for integrating the [`go-task`](https://taskfile.dev) task runner into your Go projects.

 `go-task.nvim` makes it easy to discover, run, and manage tasks defined in your `Taskfile.yml`, all from within Neovim.
-With seamless Snack integration, floating terminal output, and optional lazy-loading, this plugin is ideal for test-driven Go development workflows.
+With seamless Snack integration, floating terminal output, and optional lazy-loading, this plugin is ideal for Go development workflows.

 ---